ItzBindi/Readme-Gen/README.md

-# ReadMe Generator
+# Employee Tracker

 ## Description
-A command line application that generates a readme.
+A simple commmand line application that allows you to put all your companies roles, employees, and employee role information in an easy to navigate data base.

 ## Table of Contents
 - [Installation](#Installation)